American University of Beirut

 Notice to Applicants: The travel destination of this study abroad program is in a location currently on Penn’s list of Heightened Security Risk Regions.
 Study abroad to this location is subject to review and approval by Penn’s Committee on International Travel Risk Assessment (CITRA).
 Please refer to Penn’s International Travel Guidance for more information.

-The program at the American University of Beirut is for College and Huntsman students.
+The program at the American University of Beirut is for College credit only.

 Minimum GPA Requirement: 3.0